 don’t really think I’d change much, except that I might dismiss more

 promptly and confidently any fleeting doubts that occasionally would

-make me buy workbooks (which, fortunately, Heidi and Melanie regularly
+make me buy workbooks (which, fortunately, the girls regularly

 and wisely hid under their beds, eyes rolling.)